 - (1) Parking. - (b) Provisions are made for snow storage in the design of all parking areas.
 The areas used for snow does not conflict with proposed landscaping.
 The areas shall be sited to avoid problems with visibility, traffic circulation, drainage, or icing during winter months. - (2) Screening. - (a) Utilities.
 Service areas, loading docks, delivery areas, trash receptacles, and mechanical equipment will be screened to minimize visibility from sensitive viewpoints such as public and private roadways, main entrances, residences outside the development, public open spaces, and pathways.
 Service areas shall be screened with architectural elements such as walls or fences.
 Screening may be further enhanced with evergreen trees, shrubs, and earth berms.
-Gates on utility enclosures shall be designed to prevent sagging.

-- (b) Existing residential abutters.
-When new residential development is adjacent to an existing residential use, landscaping, including large evergreen trees, and/or garden features (e.g., trellis or supplementary fencing), will provide a buffer or screening between properties and obscure direct sightlines into private yard areas or windows on adjacent properties. - (3) Bicycle/pedestrian.

-- (a) Internal traffic flow internal walkways. - (c) Bicycle parking/racks.

-- [1] The development will provide facilities for the parking of bicycles at a ratio of 0.5 bicycle parking space per dwelling unit. - (4) Recreation and open space.

-- (a) For the final plan review, the applicant must designate and permanently reserve a minimum of 15% of the total lot area as usable common open space.
-Within the common open space, a minimum of 1,000 square feet (250 square feet/each units) of contiguous area with constructed amenities for passive use (e.g. outdoor courtyards, seating areas, or family picnic area with amenities such as landscaping, lighting, weather protection and other features that encourage use year-round) or active areas (e.g., children's play areas, play fields, and community gardens). - (5) Landscape/lighting.
+Gates on utility enclosures shall be designed to prevent sagging. - (b) Existing residential abutters.
+When new residential development is adjacent to an existing residential use, landscaping, including large evergreen trees, and/or garden features (e.g., trellis or supplementary fencing), will provide a buffer or screening between properties and obscure direct sightlines into private yard areas or windows on adjacent properties.
+Provide screening for the existing residential abutter at 250 Windham Center Road.
+Does the existing vegetation within the proposed treeline provide a sufficient buffer or screening to the existing residential abutters at 2 and 8 Corsetti's Way? - (3) Bicycle/pedestrian. - (a) Internal traffic flow internal walkways. - (c) Bicycle parking/racks. - [1] The development will provide facilities for the parking of bicycles at a ratio of 0.5 bicycle parking space per dwelling unit. - (4) Recreation and open space. - (a) For the final plan review, the applicant must designate and permanently reserve a minimum of 15% of the total lot area as usable common open space.
+Within the common open space, a minimum of 1,500 square feet (250 square feet/each of the first 10 units) of contiguous area with constructed amenities for passive use (e.g. outdoor courtyards, seating areas, or family picnic area with amenities such as landscaping, lighting, weather protection and other features that encourage use year-round) or active areas (e.g., children's play areas, play fields, and community gardens).

+(5) Landscape/lighting.